SamScib/FolderTo7z/README.md

 # FolderTo7z
-An open to public Windows Forms Application that backs up folders and organizes them by Date and time, using 7zip.
+Windows Forms Application that backs up folders and organizes them by Date and time, using 7zip.
 To preset Folder paths for more efficient use of this application, use the Preset.txt file.